List of Storm Prediction Center high risk days

 Progression of a well-anticipated high risk event across the Central Plains on April 14, 2012.
 This event ultimately produced 85 tornadoes that day, one of which killed six people.

 A high risk severe weather event is the greatest threat level issued by the Storm Prediction Center (SPC) for convective weather events in the United States.
 On the scale from one to five, a high risk is a level five.
 A high risk is usually for major tornado outbreaks with numerous strong to violent tornadoes expected, and occasionally derechos with widespread destructive wind gusts, and these outlooks are typically reserved for the most extreme events.
 They are generally only issued on the day of the event.
-However, there have been three occurrences (April 7, 2006, April 14, 2012, and March 15, 2025) of a high risk being issued for Day 2 of the outlook period (with the event occurring the following day).
-Under the official protocol, a high risk cannot be issued for Day 3 of the outlook period.
+However, as of May 2026, there have been three occurrences (April 7, 2006, April 14, 2012, and March 15, 2025) of a high risk being issued for Day 2 of the outlook period (with the event occurring the following day).
+Due to how the risk levels are calculated based on probability, a high risk cannot be issued for Day 3 of the outlook period.